AlessandroGonzales/AlessandroGonzales/README.md

 # 👋 How's it going?
 World!
 I'm Alessandro

 I'm a passionate Computer Science student and a lifelong learner.
-I spend my days exploring technology, writing code, and fueling my curiosity with new ideas, challenges, and possibilities.
+I spend my days exploring technology, writing code, and fueling my curiosity with new ideas, challenges, and possibilities

 ---

 ## 📚 About Me.

-- 🎓 I'm studying Computer Science and constantly leveling up my skills.
+- 🎓 I'm studying Computer Science and constantly leveling up my skills
-- 🤓 I love solving problems and writing clean, efficient code.
+- 🤓 I love solving problems and writing clean, efficient code
-- 🌍 I'm interested in building projects that can have a global impact.
+- 🌍 I'm interested in building projects that can have a global impact
-- 💡 I believe in lifelong learning, curiosity, and a bit of humor to keep things fresh.
+- 💡 I believe in lifelong learning, curiosity, and a bit of humor to keep things fresh
-- 🚀 I'm excited about studying and love learning every single day.
+- 🚀 I'm excited about studying and love learning every single day
-- 🌟 I aspire to make this world a better place through technology.
+- 🌟 I aspire to make this world a better place through technology

 ---

-## 💻 Technologies I Work With.
+## 💻 Technologies I Work With

 <p align="center">
   <img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white" alt="Python" />